Fall 2014 Interns

 Monica Farrel and Gregory Blitstein

-Gregory Blitstein and Monica Farrel both have interned at the Foreign Policy Association, an organization with a 95-year history.
+Gregory Blitstein and Monica Farrel both interned at the Foreign Policy Association, an organization with a 95-year history.
 The FPA aims to serve as a catalyst for developing awareness, understanding, and informed opinion on U.S. foreign policy and global issues.

 Both Greg and Monica helped organize and participate in high profile speaker events.
 They have heard from such academics as Francis Fukuyama.
 They also invited the GEP students to participate in an event where they heard from the UN Deputy Secretary General Jan Eliasson.

 She also participated in weekly brown bag lunches at the organization where she heard from doctors returning from the field such as Ethiopia and Syria and other relevant information about the humanitarian work of the organization.
-Nadine conducted a comparative research project where she did surveyed different MSF branches in exploring donor behavior globally.
+Nadine conducted a comparative research project where she surveyed different MSF branches in exploring donor behavior globally.

-Keith Uffer, an international relations major, interned at the United Nations Association of the United States of America, Southern NYS Division.
+Keith Uffer, an international relations major, interned at the United Nations Association of the USA, Southern NYS Division.
 The UNA-USA is an association dedicated to building understanding of the UN and supports the ideals and vital work of the UN among the American people.
 They do this by their education and advocacy programs which stress the importance of nations working together and the need for U.S. leadership at the UN.
-Keith worked on organizing and judging a video contest in which middle school students and high school students based on the "world they want”.
+Keith worked on organizing and judging a video contest in which middle school students and high school students based on the "world they want."
 He also was involved in expanding UNA-USA's outreach over social networking sites.
 UNA-USA is leading the civil society consultations on the Post 2015 agenda for the Millennium Development Goals in the United States.
 Keith helped plan and coordinate a major consultation event where the GEP students were also invited to participate.
 The results of these consultations will later be shared with by UN Secretary General Ban Ki Moon.
-Keith also organized the Human Rights Day Event, which took place at the Eleanor Roosevelt library in the Mid Hudson Valley.
+Keith also organized the Human Rights Day Event, which took place at the Eleanor Roosevelt library in the Mid-Hudson Valley.

 Ricardo A. Hernandez, Jr.